-Hard copy proposals must be delivered to Tina Fluehe.
-For this RFP one original and eight identical copies of your proposal must be received at Provo City School District Purchasing Department, 280 West 940 North, Provo, UT 84604.
+Hard copy proposals must be delivered to Tiffany McLoud, Finance Dept. For this RFP one original and eight identical copies of your proposal must be received at Provo City School District Teaching and Learning Department, 280 West 940 North, Provo, UT 84604.

 All submitted proposals will consist of a technical proposal and a cost proposal.
-For the electronic proposal submission you should attach two separate documents titled "Technical Proposal" and a document titled "Cost Proposal".
-For the hard copy these documents should be separate of each other.
-The cost proposal should be in a sealed envelope with the RFP number and the phase "Cost Proposal" clearly printed on the envelope.
+These documents should be separate of each other.
+The cost proposal should be in a sealed envelope with the RFP number and the phrase "Cost Proposal" clearly printed on the envelope.